NewChromantics/PopMovieTexture_Release/Readme.md

 	- Unity doesn't warn about H264 profiles/levels that are too high (just fails)
 	- Full 3K videos render green (or black if not using hardware backing), with no error
 	- Pausing & resuming app sometimes breaks asset reader (if closed for > 5secs)
+	- 60FPS video decodes FASTER with non-opengl backing

 - OSX
 	- No metal support
+	- 60FPS video decodes FASTER with non-opengl backing
+	- Client-storage can be tempramental

 - Windows
 	- Some win7 setups won't load DLL